 The 1500WA building measures approximately 30mx40m in width and 10m height.
 The building has no deep foundations.
 The foundation consists of a grid of armed concrete beams with 6mx14m cell spacing and about 2m in height below soil level (see Figure 1).
-The foundation grid supports the floor which is made of concrete slabs, and a steel frame anchored to the foundation grid which supports the walls.
-Walls are made of corrugated steel plates (two sandwiched foils 6 and 8 mm think with thermal insulator in between) bolted to the frame.
-These characteristics make the 1500WA building a much lighter and less rigid structure with respect to the Central Building, which has a very heavy foundation sitting on 30m deep pillars and has a double layer of steel plates walls interconnected to increase rigidity.
+The foundation grid supports the floor, which is made of concrete slabs, and a steel frame anchored to the foundation grid which supports the walls.
+Walls are made of corrugated steel plates (two sandwiched foils 0.6 and 0.8 mm thick with thermal insulator in between) bolted to the frame.
+These characteristics make the 1500WA building a much lighter and less rigid structure with respect to the Central Building which has a very heavy foundation, sitting on 30m deep pillars, to which is anchored a double layer of steel frames (interconnected to increase rigidity) which supports walls and ceiling.